hazelcast/hazelcast-cpp-client/README.md

 In a client/server system you must enable the Near Cache separately on the client, without the need to configure it on the server.
 Please note that the Near Cache configuration is specific to the server or client itself: a data structure on a server may not have a Near Cache configured while the same data structure on a client may have it configured.
 They also can have different Near Cache configurations.

 If you are using the Near Cache, you should take into account that your hits to the keys in the Near Cache are not reflected as hits to the original keys on the primary members.
-This has for example an impact on IMap's maximum idle seconds or time-to-live seconds expiration.
+This has for example an impact on imap's maximum idle seconds or time-to-live seconds expiration.
 Therefore, even though there is a hit on a key in the Near Cache, your original key on the primary member may expire.

 NOTE: Near Cache works only when you access data via the `map.get(k)` method.
 Data returned using a predicate is not stored in the Near Cache.